Tractable Optimal Experimental Design using Transport Maps: Sequential optimal experimental design using conditional DIRT

 \subsection{Preconditioned Knothe-Rosenblatt maps for SOED}

-To alleviate the latter drawback of the straightforward approach, we propose a preconditioning method that enables incorporation of previously acquired knowledge.
-This approach helps reduce the number of layers required in the sequential construction of the DIRT maps $\{\cT^k \}_{k=0}^{K-1}$ and the amount of unnormalized density evaluations needed for constructing the FTT decomposition.
-The idea driving the preconditioning approach is similar to the reasoning behind the layered construction of the deep inverse Rosenblatt transports.
+To alleviate the drawbacks of the straightforward approach, we propose a preconditioning method that enables incorporation of previously acquired knowledge.
+This approach helps reduce the number of layers required in the sequential construction of the DIRT maps $\{\cT^k \}_{k=1}^{K}$ and in the amount of unnormalized density evaluations needed for constructing the FTT decomposition.
+The idea driving the preconditioning approach is similar to the reasoning behind the layered construction of deep inverse Rosenblatt transports in~\cite{CuiDolgov:2021:1}.